rubillos/RV-Bridge/README.md

 Recently I came across some documentation for the bus protocol that's used by the Spectrum system, RV-C, a subset of CAN-Bus, as well as the open source project [CoachProxyOS](https://github.com/linuxkidd/coachproxy-os) that documents getting a Raspberry Pi set up to host a web page for controlling an RV's network using RV-C.

-I also recently started playing with [HomeSpan](https://github.com/HomeSpan/HomeSpan), a library for implementing HomeKit accessories on an ESP-32 microcontroller, for a HomeKit doorbell project.
+I also recently started playing with [HomeSpan](https://github.com/HomeSpan/HomeSpan), a library for implementing HomeKit accessories on an ESP32 microcontroller, for a HomeKit doorbell project.

-This project is the result of putting these pieces together.
+RV-Bridge is the result of putting these pieces together.

 ---
 ## Current Project State (v0.2.0)

 * Homespan pairing works, devices show up in the Home app.
-* CAN-Bus message receiving works.
+* CAN-Bus packet receiving works.
-* CAN-Bus messages route correctly to HomeKit devices.
+* RV-C messages are routed correctly to the HomeKit tiles.
-* The correct RV-C messages are being sent over the bus based on changes made in the Home app for lights, switches, and fans.
+* The correct RV-C packets are being sent over the bus based on changes made in the Home app for lights, switches, and fans.
 * The RV devices respond correctly.
 * Lights, switches, and fans are complete.
 * The temperature readings from thermostats are reflected in the Home app.